 See Ys II: The Final Chapter

-The gameplay was very simple.
-There was no "attack' button.
-The player would simply run into the enemies to slash them with his sword.
-The armor you wore, the level of your character, and the angle at which you attacked determined the success of your attack or not.
-Also, some enemies had a higher defense verses certain attacks and could only be defeated with certain items or magic.
+The gameplay is fairly straightforward.
+There is no "attack' button.
+The player simply runs into the enemies to slash them with Adol's sword.
+The armor Adol wore, his level, and the angle at which the player attacked determines the success of the attack.
+Also, some enemies have a higher defense versus physical attacks and can only be defeated with certain items or magic.

 Differences From Prior Releases

-The music in the TG16-CD release of the game is by far the biggest difference from prior releases.
-The rich sound of CD quality music was far and away better than anything the franchise had seen before.
-Of course, the graphics were updated a little and there was voice acting as well.
+The music in the TG-CD release of the game is by far the biggest difference to prior releases.
+The graphics were updated a little and there was voice acting as well.
 The English release even featured performances by several well known cartoon voice actors and actresses of the time including the likes of Alan Oppenheimer, Debi Derryberry and Jim Cummings.